Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 == Changelog ==
+= 1.5.6 (03.10.2019) =
+* [Assets manager component]: The interface has become more compact and friendly.
+* [Assets manager component]: The speed and productivity of the editor is increased, it loads faster and does not freeze, as it was before.
+* [Assets manager component]: Extended conditional logic has been added, now you can create complex conditions for disabling assets.
+* [Assets manager component]: An additional mode has appeared to completely disable the plugin (you can disable not only scripts, but also stop executing plugin scripts).
+* [Assets manager component]: Known bugs in the previous version are fixed.

 = 1.5.3 =
 * Fixed: Bug with Elementor plugin.
 If you enable options "remove query strings for static resources", elementor plugin stopped its work
 * Fixed: [Update manager component]: When you disable WordPress core updates, you still see an update notification for version 5.x.x